Hiya! I'm

 • Designing PCBs and overseeing wiring/component management among 3 robots (autonomous and driver-controlled) in the annual RoboMaster North America competition

-• Created slip ring breakout board to connect 6 power wires and 11-12 signals wires for each robot
+• Created slip ring breakout board to connect 6 power wires and 11-12 signal wires for each robot

 Paid Job